Students Aren’t Products: How We Think About Education

 by Terry Heick

-Now a decade plus into the 21st Century, we should have a look around.
-What you see is 21st Century teaching and learning.
+Now almost two decades into the 21st-century, we should have a look around.
+What you see is 21st-century teaching and learning.
 This is it.

 Identifying other less visible contributors to education would be interesting, but for now it is enough to agree that countless forces shape what, how, and why a child learns.
 Each of those contributing forces is a living, breathing person, or has living, breathing people behind it.
 Each of these living, breathing people possess a unique set of experiences and biases, insights and failings, and so when these people encounter one another, there is natural resistance, friction, or some other product of their differences.